elshaw82/100daysofcode/README.md

 **Thoughts**: It's a lot to take in but I'm enjoying the DOM module and getting some real world scenario practice in.

 **Link(s) to work**: [Dribbble Spotify landing page](https://github.com/elshaw82/dribbble)

+### Day 15: May 09, 2020

+**Today's Progress**: Today I looked at events and event listeners.
+This concept made total sense right away as I've used Tag Manager a lot in the past for work.

+**Thoughts**:  Intimidated slightly by the various ways of creating functions/events but it's just a matter of practice!
+There are some practical challanges coming up soon, which I'm excited to get stuck into!

+**Link(s) to work**: No work, just lessons today.